 With capacity for tyres up to 32mm, finely balanced handling, bags of agility, and high levels of comfort and stability over rougher ground the latest Synapse Carbon Disc can take you well beyond smoother paved roads into rough or cobbled back lanes (this is after all a podium winning machine at the legendary Paris-Roubaix Worldtour race), and even on to hard pack dirt tracks.
 The Synapse is a genuine “any-road” racing machine.

-To add to an already winning package we are offering exclusive Performance Editions across most of the range, at outstanding prices.
+To add to an already winning package we are offering exclusive Epic Editions across most of the range, that deliver significant upgrades at outstanding prices.
 One of the key ways to enhance the performance of any bike is through high quality wheels, and this is especially so with the Ballistec carbon Synapse.
 The upgraded wheels in our Performance Editions simply transform the performance of the bikes, with a more exciting and engaging ride whatever your riding style.

 ENDURANCE.
 RACE.
 GEOMETRY .
 The name pretty much says it all.
 Endurance Race Geometry strikes the perfect performance balance between full race aggression and the relaxed upright comfort of other “endurance” rigs.
 The new Synapse rider position gives you what you need to go hard, with just enough rise to encourage you to go long; and the handling is agile enough to keep things spicy, yet still stable and composed when things get dicey.
 In short, it’s built to perform, not just endure.